 (e) It is prohibited to have a term in an agency agreement with a strata manager which indemnifies the agent against any liability to pay a fine that arises under section 30 of the Strata Schemes Management Act 1996 (Breach of duty by strata managing agent).

-If the agreement is for a fixed term, it must not contain a provision that operates (without the further agreement in writing of the principal) to renew the agreement for a subsequent fixed term of more than 3 months unless the agreement also provides for the principal to be able to terminate the agreement (without penalty) by giving 3 months’ notice of termination at any time during that subsequent fixed term.
+If the agreement is for a fixed term, it must not contain a provision that operates (without the further agreement in writing of the person on behalf of whom the agent is acting) to renew the agreement for a subsequent fixed term of more than 3 months unless the agreement also provides for the person to be able to terminate the agreement (without penalty) by giving 3 months’ notice of termination at any time during that subsequent fixed term.

 Note.
-This does not prevent the principal from agreeing in writing to the renewal of the agreement for a further fixed term.
+This does not prevent the person on behalf of whom the agent is acting from agreeing in writing to the renewal of the agreement for a further fixed term.

-The agreement must specify the manner in which and the frequency with which the agent is required to account to the principal in respect of money received by the agent on behalf of the principal.
+The agreement must specify the manner in which and the frequency with which the agent is required to account tothe person on behalf of whom the agent is acting in respect of money received by the agent on behalf of the person.

 The agreement must include provision for the licensee to identify the source and amount or estimated amount of all rebates, discounts or commissions the licensee will or may receive in respect of expenses payable by the client for the services to be provided by the agent.